Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

 In any case, we spared no expense, effort and discussions to serve both types of players more or less "equally".
 As you can imagine, such a project is not entirely trivial, and you have to make a lot of compromises when designing the lessons.
-Sometimes, you have to tell hardliners: "Hey, this might be too difficult for the players and not really relevant to the simulation, eventhough it would be extra cool!"
+Sometimes, you have to tell hardliners: "Hey, this might be too difficult for the players and not really relevant to the simulation, even though it would be extra cool!"
 You have to convince other team members to do things they personally don't
 like: Hey, that's exactly what the players need, but a little different please!